Aggregate-Genius/periscope2/cran-comments.md

 - Package documentation changes:
   - Removed ":::" usage
-  - Formated documentation examples to have less blank spaces and be human readable at the same time as much as possible
+  - Formatted documentation examples to have less blank spaces and be human readable at the same time as much as possible

 ## Test Environments